 Amazon’s streaming and shopping signals can help empower financial services marketers to better understand audiences key life events and reach them at the right time.

 “Customers make important financial decisions during key life-stage moments.
-Amazon Ads worked with Kantar to discover that eight in ten brokerage shoppers are waiting for a life-stage change before they open a new investment account3 and banking and payments consumers are 3X more likely to open a bank account, sign up for a credit card, or take out a loan because of a life event.4
+Amazon Ads worked with Kantar to discover that eight in ten brokerage shoppers are waiting for a life-stage change before they open a new investment account3 and banking and payments consumers are 3X more likely to open a bank account, sign up for a credit card or take out a loan because of a life event.4

 Getting married, buying a home – understanding the timing of these life events is so important to a financial services marketer.
-Amazon Ads is in a unique position to utilise shopping insights that reach and engage audiences at the right time, which can help brands who want to support customers during life-stage moments this year.”
+Amazon Ads is in a unique position to utilize shopping insights that reach and engage audiences at the right time, which can help brands who want to support customers during life-stage moments this year.”

 – Chris Fuller, Head of Financial Services, Advertising Partnerships, Amazon Ads

 Embracing new technologies to reach connected consumers could help financial service marketers connect with audiences who are streaming content.

 "Consumers are connected more than ever before – there is endless amounts of content to stream, apps to browse and brands to buy from.
 Financial services marketers might consider diving deeper to understand this connected audience to reach consumers in relevant ways.
 Amazon Ads recently worked with Ipsos to conduct a survey across 3,000 American consumers ages 18-64 and found that Connected Consumers over-index on self-descriptors such as “open-minded” (44%) and “curious” (32%) – this indicates they’re more likely to be early adopters and trend setters.5